 (ii) the amount which is equal to the Seller’s actual loss (direct and indirect) arising as a result of the breach or insolvency of the Buyer, as determined by the Seller in its sole discretion (and the Buyer acknowledges and agrees that the amount calculated under this subclause is a genuine and reasonable pre-estimate of the Seller’s loss and is not a penalty).

 Nothing in this clause affects any other remedy that may be available to the Seller.

-2. The termination or expiry of this reservation does not affect the limitations of liability, indemnity and any other rights in favour of the Seller contained in these terms which will survive such termination or expiry.
+2. The termination or expiry of these Terms does not affect the limitations of liability, indemnity and any other rights in favour of the Seller contained in these terms which will survive such termination or expiry.

-4. These terms are governed by the law in force in South Australia and the parties submit to the non–exclusive jurisdiction of the courts of South Australia and any courts which have jurisdiction to hear appeals from any of those courts.
+4. These Terms are governed by the law in force in South Australia and the parties submit to the non–exclusive jurisdiction of the courts of South Australia and any courts which have jurisdiction to hear appeals from any of those courts.

 5. These Terms bind the parties and their respective successors and permitted assigns.

 6. The Buyer must not assign, transfer or dispose of its interest in these Terms without the prior written approval of the Seller.
 The Seller may assign transfer or dispose of its interest in these Terms at any time by notice to the Buyer and the Seller must do all things required to give effect to such assignment, transfer or disposal.